Matru Ki Bijlee Ka Mandola: Track listing

+Reception

-Critical Reception
+Critical response

-Raja Sen for Rediff.com awarded it 4/5 stars, opining Matru Ki Bijlee Ka Mandola has enough substance to warrant repeated viewings.
-Anupama Chopra of the Hindustan Times rated the movie 2.5/5.
-She reasoned that "Parts of the film soar, but many are saggy and ultimately I was just underwhelmed."
-Critic Rajeev Masand of CNN-IBN gave four out of five stars saying, "Vishal Bhardwaj gives us a film that’s enjoyable and relevant in equal measure.
-The year’s first gem has arrived – don’t miss it!"
+Taran Adarsh of Bollywood Hungama gave 2/5 stars, writing "On the whole, Matru Ki Bijlee Ka Mandola holds your attention in parts, but that's not enough.
+The first half is lackluster, while the post-interval part catches some steam.
+However, the excessive length plays a spoilsport.
+Below expectations!".
+The Times of India gave 3/5 stars, writing "With its Trilbys and tractors, malls and Maoism, its stretch limo and smart-boy! lines, MKBKM could have been such a fun ride.
+But sadly, director ka bhi man dola, rather too often".
+Raja Sen of Rediff.com gave 4/5 stars, writing "Matru Ki Bijlee Ka Mandola has enough substance to warrant repeated viewings".
+Anupama Chopra of the Hindustan Times gave 2.5/5 stars, writing "A Vishal Bhardwaj film is guarenteed to evoke a strong reaction.
+You can love it - as I did Maqbool and Kaminey - or dislike it".
+She reasoned that "Parts of the film soar, but many are saggy and ultimately I was just underwhelmed".
+Roshni Devi of Koimoi gave 3/5 stars, writing "If you’re a Vishal Bhardwaj fan, be prepared for a fare that’s different from his dark, moody style.
+The fun and songs should keep you going though".

 Box office

 India

 Matru Ki Beejlee Ka Mandola opened below the mark where business at multiplexes was much better than single screens.
 It collected ₹9.56 crore on its opening day.
 Its little growth on its second day managed around ₹10.50 crore net.
 The film had a first weekend with a collection of ₹14.4 crore including paid previews.
 The film netted around ₹20.41 crore in its first week.
 It further dropped 87% and netted around ₹4.75 crore in its second weekend.
 It netted ₹9 crore in its second week.
 It earned ₹31 crore at the end of its run in domestic market.